 First grown organic coffee in Nepal

 Tansen is the city that started the first coffee production in Nepal.
 The coffee of Tansen has a history of about 36 years and is one of the major productions of Tansen.
-More than 2000 farmers are involved in the activity and most importantly the farming is all organic; no chemical fertilizers, pesticides or fungicides.
+More than 2000 farmers are involved in the activity and most importantly the farming is all organic; no chemical fertilizers, pesticides, or fungicides.

 Know more about the First Organic Coffee Production in NepalContact Us

-Beautiful hill station with a pleasant climate
+A beautiful hill station with a pleasant climate

-Situated at the top of the hill, the Tansen not only provides the beautiful views of the mountains but also experiences a sound weather.
+Situated at the top of the hill, the Tansen not only provides beautiful views of the mountains but also experiences sound weather.
 The hill has a perfect climate- neither the summer is too hot nor too the winter is too cold.
-The hill is a perfect station for the sunrise and sunset and also very beautifully decorated with the rhododendron.
+The hill is a perfect station for the sunrise and sunset and is also very beautifully decorated with the rhododendron.
 The view of the Tansen Bazaar is also something not to be missed.

 Festivals and Fair

 Tansen celebrates a number of festivals, almost a couple of festivals every month on average.
 The festivals are mainly based on the Hindu and Buddhist mythology.
 Among the festivals, the three-day Ridi Mela during Maghe Sankranti is the most famous.
-The festivals celebrated in Tansen includes Satyawati Mela in Satyawati lake; a one-night festival, the Parvas Mela on Shiva Ratri, Lalpati Mela in Holi festival, and Rambha Pani Mela.
+The festivals celebrated in Tansen include Satyawati Mela in Satyawati lake; a one-night festival, the Parvas Mela on Shiva Ratri, Lalpati Mela in Holi festival, and Rambha Pani Mela.

 Your stay in Tansen is a good opportunity to taste the local cuisine of the place.
-The Hansko chyola (roasted or grilled spiced duck meat), Chukauni (boiled potato and curd) and Batuk (a lentil flour patty) are the famous foods in Tansen.
+The Hansko chyola (roasted or grilled spiced duck meat), Chukauni (boiled potato and curd), and Batuk (a lentil flour patty) are the famous foods in Tansen.
 You can also taste the Sel roti; a roti made of rice flour mixed with milk, water, sugar, cloves, and other ingredients and shaped circular and cooked gently until the color gets golden.